-Not for the first time here, it made me realize how immigrants to our country must feel when they first arrive and struggle to learn a new language, find housing, get jobs, and have to learn how to do the most mundane tasks in a new and foreign way, all without your old support system.
+Not for the first time, it made me realize how immigrants to our country must feel when they first arrive and struggle to learn a new language, find housing, get jobs, and have to learn how to do the most mundane tasks in a new and foreign way, all without your old support system.

-Though our time was short with our American friends, we enjoyed their visit immensely and know we’ll see them again.
-Until then, à bientôt!
+Though our time was short with our American friends in Switzerland, we enjoyed their visit immensely and know we’ll see them again.